the environmental impact of generative ai 20 statistics & facts

 Environmental impact of generative AI – 20 stats & facts

-Generative AI is a branch of AI that specializes in creating new content such as text, images, videos, or sound.
-Generative AI creates seemingly original content by being trained on large datasets.
-Not to be confused with traditional AI, which is programmed with rules and algorithms to accomplish specific tasks or solve certain problems.
+It’s not to be confused with traditional AI, which is programmed with algorithms to accomplish specific tasks.
 Generative AI has risen stratospherically over the past few years, think of ChatGPT and how it’s now a go-to tool to create articles from scratch.
 Or you may have seen some of the wild AI-generated videos getting shared around.

 As sustainable marketers here at Akepa, we’re keen to move beyond being impressed (or not) and better understand AI’s environmental impact.
 We’re aware that traditional AI has the potential to positively impact the planet with tools that can predict the weather, identify pollution, improve waste management, and clean up marine plastic.
 A study by the Boston Consulting Group even stated that if AI is used wisely, it could help mitigate 5 to 10% of GHG emissions by 2030.
 But generative AI is a different proposition as it requires higher amounts of computational resources and is being used by masses of people at the same time.